Letztes Update: 20. Mai 2025

 Antwort der Redaktion

-In BFS, you start from the source node and explore all its neighboring nodes.
-Then, for each of those neighbors, you explore their unexplored neighbors, and so on.
-This process continues until you find the target node or explore all nodes.
-BFS uses a queue to keep track of the nodes to be explored, which helps in maintaining the order of exploration.
+BFS starts at the root node and explores all its neighboring nodes.
+Then, it moves on to the next level of nodes.
+This process continues until the target node is found.
+BFS uses a queue data structure to keep track of the nodes to be explored.

-While BFS is simple and effective for unweighted graphs, it has its limitations.
+While BFS is simple, it has its limitations.
 It can be inefficient for large graphs because it explores all nodes at the current depth before moving deeper.
-This can lead to high memory usage as the queue can grow significantly.
-Additionally, BFS is not suitable for weighted graphs, where Dijkstra's algorithm or A* might be more appropriate.
+This can lead to high memory usage, especially in dense graphs.

 Last updated 3 mins ago